-Autumn is my favourite time of the year in Cape Town.
-Aside from the mild drop in temperature, it is the season where the blustery summer South Easter has bid us adieu and we are spoilt with spectacular sunsets and still evenings.
+Autumn a favourite time of the year in Cape Town.
+Aside from the mild drop in temperature, it is the season where the blustery summer South Easter has bid us adieu and you are spoilt with spectacular sunsets and still evenings.
 By this time, the buzz of the busy December/January period has long faded away as we slowly get closer to cold winter nights spent indoors.

 1. Stroll up Bree Street